Jeff Bezos hired her on the spot just for her answer to these 2 questions

 “I paused to calm myself, reminding myself to think about his motivation for asking me that question.
 He wants to see how my mind works, I told myself.
 He wants to see me break a complicated problem down into small, manageable steps.
 I can do that.”

-With a shaking voice, he began by calculating the number of Seattleites and suggested that the estimate be based on the fact that each had at least a house, a car, an office, or a school, all with windows.
+With a shaking voice, he began by calculating the number of Seattleites and suggested that the estimate be based on each having at least one house, a car, an office, or a school, all with windows.

 “And then we did the math.
 We looked at all the scenarios, clusters, anomalies, and possible ways to explain these exceptions.
 I felt like I talked for hours as Bezos filled the board with numbers.
 I’m sure it didn’t really take more than 10 minutes.”